EFForg/https-everywhere/docs/en_US/ruleset-update-channels.md

 3. Publishing those rulesets somewhere
 4. Getting users to use your update channel

 We will go through each of these in sequence, but first, you'll want to consider if you want your signing process airgapped or not.
 Airgapped signing has the advantage of making it hard for malware to exfiltrate key material and thus forge a signed ruleset update, but it will also make it slightly more difficult to sign.
-If you decide on an airgapped signing process, you may want to copy the script [`utils/sign-rulesets/async-airgap.sh`](https://github.com/EFForg/https-everywhere/blob/master/utils/sign-rulesets/async-airgap.sh) to it *before* cutting off networking for the last time.
+If you decide on an airgapped signing process, you may want to copy the script [`utils/sign-rulesets/async-airgap.sh`](https://github.com/EFForg/https-everywhere/blob/master/utils/sign-rulesets/async-airgap.sh) to the airgap *before* cutting off networking for the last time.
 You may also want to install the `python-qr` code on this machine to easily copy the RSA public key to your development environment, once generated, as well as `qrencode` and `eog` for ease in the signing process.

 ### 1. Creating an RSA key and generating a `jwk` object from it

-To create an RSA key, issue the following command (either on your development machine or an airgap):
+To create an RSA key, issue the following command (either on your development machine if you are not using an airgapped process, or the airgap if you are):

     openssl genrsa -out key.pem 4092